CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/cloud/grafana/prerequisites.md

 1. Extract the downloaded `alloy-installer-windows-amd64.exe` archive to a folder with the same name.
 1. Extract the downloaded `Grafana.Alloy.Install` archive to a folder with the same name.

+## Security Requirements

+### Service User

+Grafana Alloy requires a domain user that is not a member of the Local Administrators group on any of the Application Servers.
+This user must be given the `Log on as a service` right otherwise the service will not be able to run.
+This permission will be granted as part of the install if it is not already granted.

 ## Backup Old Files

 On each Application Server that Promtail is installed on: